semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ### Challenge

-Challenges are problems that I will be giving you at the end of each tutorial post to solidify your understanding of what you just learned, for your first challenge, you will be to create a small program to calculate and print the Body Mass Index(BMI) and these are the rules to keep in mind:
+Challenges are problems that I will be giving you at the end of each tutorial post to solidify your understanding of what you just learned, for your first challenge, you will be to create a small program to calculate and print the Body Mass Index(BMI), and these are the rules to keep in mind:

 * The program should get value through the input ( ) function
 * Don't use the truncation division while calculating the BMI
 * Should display the BMI using format ( )
 * When displaying the BMI, use this format "The BMI of a person with XX kg and a height of X.XX m is XX.XXX"
-* BMI should a float and have 3 decimal digits with 6 as left alignment width
+* BMI should be a float and have 3 decimal digits with 6 as left alignment width

 NB: the formula of BMI is equal to the weight in kilogram divided by the square of the height expressed in meters.

-Now go away and attempt this challenge by your own, ONLY after you have finished or tried the challenge you should come back and compare your solution with mine.
+Now go away and attempt this challenge on your own, ONLY after you have finished or tried the challenge you should come back and compare your solution with mine.

 ### solution

-We first get the weight in kilogram of the person
+We first get the weight in kilogram.

 ```python